cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicyAbstract.rst

 .. java:constructor:: public VmAllocationPolicyAbstract(BiFunction<VmAllocationPolicy, Vm, Optional<Host>> findHostForVmFunction)
    :outertype: VmAllocationPolicyAbstract

-   Creates a new VmAllocationPolicy, changing the \ :java:ref:`BiFunction`\  to select a Host for a Vm.
+   Creates a VmAllocationPolicy, changing the \ :java:ref:`BiFunction`\  to select a Host for a Vm.

    :param findHostForVmFunction: a \ :java:ref:`BiFunction`\  to select a Host for a given Vm.